Safeguarding

 HM Government has published guidance for Local Authorities, including schools, about their responsibilities under the ‘Counter-Terrorism and Security Act’, July 2015.
 Under the Act, schools and other authorities have a duty to ‘have due regard to the need to prevent people from being drawn into terrorism’. https://www.gov.uk/government/publications/prevent-duty-guidance

-Our school’s Prevent Leads are John Cattermole and Suzanne Wernham.
+Our school’s Prevent Lead is John Cattermole.
 Our Prevent Action Plan is below

 .